• Skip to primary navigation

 Mint coconut chutney served in a bowl.

-• How To Make Mint Coconut Chutney
+About Mint Coconut Chutney

-This coconut mint chutney recipe is a delicious take on the classic South Indian white coconut chutney.
+This coconut mint chutney recipe is a delicious take on the classic South Indian White Coconut Chutney.

-You can make this chutney by either cooking the mint or without cooking it.
+You can make this chutney by cooking the mint or without cooking it.
 I am sharing both ways in the post below.
-Both the versions taste very different from each other, so try them both.
+Both versions taste very different from each other, so try them both.

 Ingredients